Skip to main content

 01392 724284

-I am a Lecturer in Russian.
 I first graduated in Economics at the Kyiv National Economic University and worked for the European Bank for Reconstruction and Development in Kyiv.
-I began teaching Russian at the University of Exeter in 2001, where I was awarded an MA with distinction in Translation in 2010.
+I later earned an MA with distinction in Translation from the University of Exeter in 2010.

-While the teaching I have done at degree level has been as a Russian programme team member delivering pre-existing modules, I am now also teaching at the Foreign Language Centre.
-I have drawn on my experience and expertise to develop, convene and teach two new Russian modules at the FLC.
+Throughout my 20+ year teaching career, I have continuously taught writing, oral, translation and comprehension seminars in Russian modules at all levels.
+While the teaching I have done at the degree level has been as a Russian programme team member delivering pre-existing modules, I am now also teaching at the Language Centre.
+I have drawn on my experience and expertise to develop, convene and teach four Russian modules at the LC.

+In 2012, I became a Fellow of the Higher Education Academy after completing a Postgraduate Certificate in Professional Practice at the University of Exeter.
 Since 2013, I have been involved with MA Translation as a dissertation supervisor and first marker.
 In 2018-19, I successfully designed and delivered Russian language courses - 'Languages in Action' - for the Tri-Service University's Short Course Programme for The Ministry of Defence.

 Contribution to discipline